Buildings and architecture of Brighton and Hove: Residential architecture

 For many years, convalescent homes and similar institutions have taken advantage of the mild climate and sea air.
 The Convalescent Police Seaside Home in Hove was Britain's first when it opened in 1890 in a house in Clarendon Villas.
 Almost immediately, architect J.G.
 Gibbins was engaged to design a purpose-built home on land nearby.
-This plot on Portland Road was in "a charming position, [...] open to the sea" at the time.
+This plot on Portland Road was in "a charming position, ... open to the sea" at the time.
 William Willett erected the building, which opened in July 1893.
 The red-brick home has gabled roofs, substantial chimney-stacks and a visually prominent entrance, and is a dominant presence on Portland Road.
 The home moved to Kingsway in 1966, and East Sussex County Council converted the old building into the Portland House Nursing Home.
 The French government paid for a large home to be built on the cliffs at Black Rock in 1895–98.
 The château-like French Convalescent Home was converted into flats in 1999, but retains its slate mansard-roofed corner pavilions, gabled entrance and garden-facing colonnade.
 The French Renaissance Revival style chosen by architects Clayton & Black contrasts with surrounding seafront developments.
 St Dunstan's, a charity which looks after blind former members of the Armed Forces, is based at Ovingdean, and its rest and rehabilitation home is based on a prominent downland site overlooking the coast road.
 The Burnet, Tait and Lorne Partnership's International Modern steel-frame and pale brick home has a cruciform plan with a symmetrical west-facing façade.
 Some windows are recessed, and others are flanked by brown-tiled columns.
 Described as "slightly reminiscent of Charles Holden's London Underground stations", its shape recalls that of a biplane.
 A low chapel in front is topped by a Winged Victory sculpture.
-On The Drive in Hove, the Grade II-listed number 55 (now flats) was a convalescent home called Catisfield House between 1939 and 1999.
-It was run by the Rose Elizabeth Greene Charitable Trust: Miss Greene had left the original Catisfield House (in rural Sussex) in her will to house poor women recovering from stays in hospital.
-It moved to Hove when larger premises were needed.